ResonanceGroup/VOX-UI/cline_docs/activeContext.md

    - Need to investigate: Does old version have a 3-server icon variant?
    - Action: Check `old/src/mcp_servers.html` for icon reference

-2. **Menu Overlay Animation** - Current implementation slides, should fade
+### Recently Resolved ✅
-   - Issue: Navigation drawer uses flutter_zoom_drawer which slides in
+1. **Menu Overlay Animation** - RESOLVED
-   - Desired: Fade-in animation instead of slide
+   - Implemented custom AnimationController-based blur effect
-   - Requires: Investigation of flutter_zoom_drawer alternatives or custom animation
+   - Blur animates smoothly in both directions
-   - Complexity: Medium - may need custom drawer implementation
+   - No longer using flutter_zoom_drawer (it was never appropriate - different use case)

 ## Current Project State